Azure/azure-sdk-for-python/sdk/iothub/azure-iot-deviceprovisioningservice/README.md

 )
 ```

-### Create an enrollment group
+### Create an intermediate x509 enrollment group
-Create an x509 enrollment group to provision an individual device using x509 attestation.
+Create an x509 enrollment group to provision one or more devices using x509 attestation.
 ```python
 from azure.iot.deviceprovisioningservice import ProvisioningServiceClient